snowex-hackweek/space-station/README.md

 Each team member has it's own folder under contributors, where they can work on their contribution.
 Having a dedicated folder for each person helps to prevent conflicts when merging with the main branch.

 ### `notebooks`
-Notebooks that are considered delivered results for the project should go in here.
+Notebooks that are considered delivered results for the project here.

 ### `scripts`
 Helper utilities that are shared with the team